 FILMS IN PRODUCTION & DEVELOPMENT

-SURVIVING EXTINCTION: THE FRANKLIN TREE (2020) - IN DEVELOPMENT
+SURVIVING EXTINCTION: THE FRANKLIN TREE (2021) - IN Pre-Production

 DIRECTED BY GREY GOWDER